Bolin-Wu/workshopr/material/2022_beginner/README.md

 # Rworkshop at Arging Research Center, KI

-* This repository is to share the code for the R workshop exercise.
+* This folder is to share the code and slide for the R workshop exercise.
 * Data paquid_cog.csv and paquid_cov.csv are available in the data file.
 * The code in `example.R` contains solutions for the following questions.